techworkersco/twc-site-nl/docs/contributing.md

 - Use inclusive language

 **Internationalization** - We want to have our site in at least Dutch and English.
-If you are unable to provide one or the other, please write in the language you can, and ask for translation help in the slack channel.
+If you are unable to provide one or the other, please write in the language you can, and ask for translation help in the `#local-netherlands` Tech Workers Coalition Slack channel.

 ### Running `decap-server`